AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 ## Save quick segments

-You can choose to save quick segments either in the Quick Segments builder or by following these steps.
+You can choose to save quick segments either in the Quick Segment builder or in the Segment Builder.

 >[!IMPORTANT]
 >Once you save or apply the segment, you can no longer edit it in the Quick Segment Builder, only in the regular Segment Builder.

+### Save in Quick Segment builder

+1. Once you have applied the quick segment, hover over it and select the info ("i") icon.
+1. Click **[!UICONTROL Make available to all projects and add to your component list]**.
+1. (Optional) Rename the segment.
+1. Click **[!UICONTROL Save]**.

+Notice how the segment's side bar changes from striped blue to blue.
+It now appears in your component list in the left rail.

+### Save in Segment Builder

 1. Hover over the quick segment and select the info ("i") icon.
 1. Select **[!UICONTROL Save segment]**